dafny-lang/libraries/STYLE.md

 ```
 method {:<attributes>} MethodName(param1: Type, param2: Type) returns (ret: Type)
   requires P()
   modifies param2
   ensures Q()
   decreases param1
 ```

-When possible, put` MethodName` and the `returns` statement on the same line, as the keyword `returns` is distinct from other method specification clauses, such as `requires`, `modifies`, `ensures`, and `decreases`, which should appear in this order.
+When possible, put` MethodName` and the keyword `returns` on the same line, as `returns` is distinct from other method specification clauses, such as `requires`, `modifies`, `ensures`, and `decreases`, which should appear in this order.
 Each method specification clause should be on a separate line, indented.

 In case the Method signature is too long, we can break it down.

 ```
 method {:<attributes>} MethodName(param1: Type, param2: Type,
     param3: Type, param4: Type, param5: Type)
   returns (ret1: Type, ret2: Type, ret3: Type, ret4: Type,
     ret5: Type)
   requires P1()
   requires P2()
   requires P3()
   modifies param2
   modifies param3
   ensures Q1()
   ensures Q2()
   decreases param1
 ````

 Multiple `requires` or `ensures` can be combined into one:

 ```
 requires
   && P1()
   && P2()
   && P3()
 ````

 The same rules apply to `function`, `predicate`, and `lemma` definitions.